-The components of the System's net pension liability at December 31, 2022 (dollar amounts in thousands) were as follows:
+The components of the System's net pension liability at December 31, 2024 (dollar amounts in thousands) were as follows:

-Total pension liability \$ 262,284

-Plan fiduciary net position 181,602

-Net pension liability \$ 80,682

-Plan fiduciary net position as a

-percentage of total pension liability 69.2%
+Total pension liability Plan fiduciary net position \$ 288,212 211,354 Net pension liability \$ 76,858 Plan fiduciary net position as a percentage of total pension liability 73.3%

-The total pension liability was determined by an actuarial valuation as of January 1, 2022 and rolled forward to December 31, 2022.
+The total pension liability was determined by an actuarial valuation as of January 1, 2024 and rolled forward to December 31, 2024.
 The significant actuarial assumptions used in the actuarial valuation report were as follows:

-Actuarial cost method: Individual entry age normal

-Amortization method: Top payments increase 9.34% in fiscal year 2024 and then 6.54% per year until per year until fiscal year 2033
+Actuarial cost method: Individual entry age normal Amortization method: 8.0% per year until fiscal year 2032 with final amortization payment in fiscal year 2033 Asset valuation method: Market value Investment rate of return: 7.0% per annum

-Remaining amortization period: 10 years from July 1, 2023

-Asset valuation method: Market value

-Investment rate of return: 7.0% per annum (previously 7.25%)

-Projected salary increases: Service based table with ultimate ranges of 4.25%, and 4.75% for groups 1 and 4, respectively

-Cost-of-living adjustments: 3% on the first \$16,000 of benefits (previous base was

-Mortality rates: Pre-retirement rates reflect the RP-2014 Blue Collar

-Employees table projected generationally with Scale MP-

-2020 (gender distinct);

-Post-retirement rates reflect the RP-2014 Blue Collar Healthy Annuitant table projected generationally with in accordance with RP-2014 Blue Collar Health Annuitant Table set forward one year and projected generationally with Scale MP-2020 (gender distinct)
+Projected salary increases: Service based table with ultimate ranges of 4.25%, and 4.75% for groups 1 and 4, respectively Cost-of-living adjustments: 3% on the first \$16,000 of benefits Mortality rates: Pre-retirement rates reflect the RP-2014 Blue Collar Employees table projected generationally with Scale MP- 2021 (gender distinct); Post-retirement rates reflect the RP-2014 Blue Collar Healthy Annuitant table projected generationally with Scale MP-2021 (gender distinct) Disabled life mortality: For disabled retirees, the mortality rate is assumed to be in accordance with RP-2014 Blue Collar Health Annuitant Table set forward one year and projected generationally with Scale MP-2021 (gender distinct)

-Scale MP-2020 (gender distinct)

-Disabled life mortality: For disabled retirees, the mortality rate is assumed to be

-Discount Rate - The discount rate used to measure the total pension liability was 7.0%, which is a reduction from the previous discount rate of 7.25%.
+Discount Rate - The discount rate used to measure the total pension liability was 7.0%, which was unchanged from the prior year.
 The projection of cash flows used to determine the discount rate assumed plan member contributions were made at the current contribution rate and that employer contributions will be made at rates equal to the actuarially-determined contribution rates and the member rate.
 Based on those assumptions, the System's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

 Expected Real Rate of Return - The long-term expected rate of return on System investments was determined using a building-block method in which best-estimate ranges of expected future rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic rates of return for each major asset class included in the System's target allocation as of December 31, 2022 are summarized in the investment policy table in Note 4.
+Best estimates of arithmetic rates of return for each major asset class included in the System's target allocation as of December 31, 2024 are summarized in the investment policy table in Note 4.

-Sensitivity Analysis - The following illustrates the net position liability at December 31, 2022 calculated using the current discount rate of 7.0%, as well as the projection of what the net position liability would be if it were calculated using a discount rate that is 1.0% lower or higher than the current rate (dollar amounts in thousands):
+Sensitivity Analysis - The following illustrates the net position liability at December 31, 2024 calculated using the current discount rate of 7.0%, as well as the projection of what the net position liability would be if it were calculated using a discount rate that is 1.0% lower or higher than the current rate (dollar amounts in thousands):

-Current Net Pension Liability
+Current Net Pension Liability At

-Discount Rate 1% 1% Decrease Current Rate 6 Increase
+Discount Rate 1% 6 Decrease С urrent Rate 1% Increase

-7.0% \$ 109.700 \$ 80.682 \$ 56.100
+7.0% \$ 108,200 \$ 76,858 \$ 50,300